Easy Chicken Casserole with Stuffing

 Storage, Make-Ahead, and Leftovers

-Leftovers: Cover and refrigerate up to 3 days.
-The stuffing topping softens overnight — that is normal for a casserole.
+Leftovers: Store covered in the fridge for up to 3 days.
+The stuffing topping will soften overnight, which is normal for a casserole.
+It still tastes just as good, just not crispy.

 Frequently Asked Questions